-- completing the appropriate form at any postal agency; - phoning 0800 ENROLNOW (0800 36 76 56) - accessing the Electoral Commission website on: www. vote.nz
+- phoning 0800 ENROLNOW (0800 36 76 56) - accessing the Electoral Commission website on www.vote.nz.

 Ratepayer Roll: If a person is on the parliamentary roll in one area and pays rates on a property in another area, this person may be eligible to be enrolled on the non-resident ratepayer roll.
 A firm, company, corporation or society paying rates on a property may nominate one of its members or officers as a ratepayer elector (provided the nominated person resides outside the area).

-Ratepayer Roll enrolment forms are available at www.waikatodistrict. govt.nz, or by phoning 0800 922 822.
+Ratepayer Roll enrolment forms are available from: